 5. Don’t Study Using Only Multiple Choice Questions

-If you decide to take on a CPA Review study course, mostly likely you will be sifting through tons of multiple choice questions, finding yourself just guessing on 60-70% of those questions.
-This tactic will NOT help you come exam time.
-Instead, focus on trying to learn the actual material and topics being taught.
-Each exam has simulations provided at the end of the test.
-These simulation questions are basically a summary of all of the topics you have learned throughout your CPA Exam section studying.
+Once you start studying with a CPA Review course, you'll mostly likely be sifting through tons of multiple choice questions, finding yourself just guessing at 60-70% of them.
+This tactic will NOT help you properly prepare for the CPA Exam.
+Instead, focus on trying to learn the actual material and topics presented.

 6. Figure Out If You Are a Morning, Day, or Night Person

-This advice will be extremely helpful to you when you are planning the times to take your CPA Exam.
-For those who are morning people, they can take the test at 8:00am, right after a fresh cup of coffee, and be ready to attack the exam.
-Others may prefer to take the exam around 5:30pm to ease their nerves.
-Whatever time is best for you, that is when you need to schedule your exam.
+This advice will be extremely helpful when you are planning the times to take your CPA Exam.
+For those who are morning people, they can take the test at 8:00am, right after a fresh cup of coffee.
+Others may prefer to take the Exam around 5:30pm to ease their nerves.
+Whatever time is best for you is when you need to schedule your Exam.

 7. It’s Okay to Schedule Your Test…Last Minute

-Most people think the best thing to do is schedule your test as far out as possible.
-This way it forces you to study because you know you have an exam coming up, whether you like it or not.
-But, as always, things in life come up, and most people just go into the exam, having not finished the material, and come out with a 74 or less.
-Instead of going down this path, have an overall goal of when you plan to take the exam in your head first.
-Then schedule the exam when you are actually ready to take it.
+Most people think the best thing to do is schedule their CPA Exam as far out as possible.
+This way it forces them to study because they know they are limited on time before they sit for the Exam.
+But, as always, things happen, and most people just go into the Exam, having not finished the material, and come out with a 74 or less.
+Instead of going down this path, have an overall goal of when you plan to take the Exam in your head first.
+Then schedule the Exam when you are actually ready to take it.

 Note: This tip will only work if you live in an area that has multiple Prometric testing centers.
-If you only have one testing center near you, then it’s more likely that your time slots will get filled up.
-However, if they do get filled, most of the time people wind up canceling their exam 5 days out and slots will reopen.
+If you only have one testing center near you, then it’s more likely that your time slots will fill pretty quickly.
+However, if they do get filled, most of the time people end up canceling their Exam 5 days out and slots will reopen.
 Just keep checking the availability in your area to make sure you get your desired time and date.

 8. Reward Yourself for the Little Triumphs